ickhov/queues-and-threads/REPORT.md

 int uthread_create(uthread_func_t func, void *arg)
 ```
 In this function we first check to make sure that the number of threads created
-has not exceeded the maximum number of threads.
-Then we create a stack pointer
+has not exceeded the maximum number of threads allowed.
+Then we create a stack
-and make sure that it is not NULL in case if it fails due to lack of memory
+pointer and make sure that it is not NULL in case it fails due to lack of memory
 space.
 We initialize the context object for the thread and make sure that it not
--1 incase of a context overflow.
-We check to see if the queue of threads is
+-1 due to a context overflow.
+We check to see if the queue of threads is NULL,
-NULL, if it is, then it is the first time function is called and we create a
+if it is, then it is the first time function is called and we create a *TCB
-*TCB struct* pointer for the main thread before creating a *TCB struct* pointer
+struct* pointer for the main thread before creating a *TCB struct* pointer for
-for the current thread.
-Then we add the current *TCB struct* pointer to the
+the current thread.
+Then we add the current *TCB struct* pointer to the queue
-queue and return the tid of the created thread.
+and return the thread ID of the newly created thread.

 ```c
 void uthread_exit(int retval)